More publicity photos can be found here

 Gallery of publicity photos:

 Cory Doctorow (craphound.com) is a science fiction author, activist, and journalist.
-His latest book is ATTACK SURFACE, a standalone adult sequel to LITTLE BROTHER.
+His latest book is CHOKEPOINT CAPITALISM (with Rebecca Giblin) nonfiction about creative labor markets and monopoly.
+His latest novel is ATTACK SURFACE, a standalone adult sequel to LITTLE BROTHER.
 He is also the author HOW TO DESTROY SURVEILLANCE CAPITALISM, nonfiction about conspiracies and monopolies; and of RADICALIZED and WALKAWAY, science fiction for adults, a YA graphic novel called IN REAL LIFE; and young adult novels like HOMELAND, PIRATE CINEMA and LITTLE BROTHER.
 His first picture book was POESY THE MONSTER SLAYER (Aug 2020).
-His next nonfiction book is THE SHAKEDOWN, with Rebecca Giblin, about monopoly and fairness in the creative arts labor market, (Beacon Press, 2022).
+In 2023/4, Tor Books will publish two more science fiction novels for adults: RED TEAM BLUES and THE LOST CAUSE; and Verso will publish THE INTERNET CON, a nonfiction book about monopoly and radical interoperability.
 He maintains a daily blog at Pluralistic.net.
 He works for the Electronic Frontier Foundation, is a MIT Media Lab Research Affiliate, is a Visiting Professor of Computer Science at Open University, a Visiting Professor of Practice at the University of North Carolina’s School of Library and Information Science and co-founded the UK Open Rights Group.
 Born in Toronto, Canada, he now lives in Los Angeles.
 In 2020, he was inducted into the Canadian Science Fiction and Fantasy Hall of Fame.